jojolosangeles/text_weather/README.md

 env | grep "MAPS_API_KEY\|DARK_SKY_API_KEY"
 ```
 To run remotely, these values need to be manually put
-in the Lambda Environment (one time set-up)
+in the Lambda Environment.  _NOTE: these need to be manually
-(insert screenshow of AWS lambda environment-setting screen)
+set each time the function name changes (it is a new deployment
+versus an update to an existing deployment)_

+Navigate to the "Environment" section of the Lambda Function, on the
+"Configuration" tab.

 #### step 2 of 4: starting the serverless application locally